Effective Date: March 20, 2023

 18.1 Compliance with Laws.
 You agree to comply with all applicable laws and regulations with respect to the Service and your use of the Service, including without limitation any export laws and regulations of the United States.

 18.2 Complete Agreement and Survival.
 This Agreement together with any other Settle documents, policies, schedules, and/or agreements referenced herein sets forth the entire understanding between you and Settle with respect to the Service.
 The following sections of this Agreement and all other terms which by their nature should survive, will survive the termination of this Agreement: 14 (Limitation of Liability), 15 (Agreement to Arbitrate), 16 (Governing Law; Choice of Forum), 17 (Indemnity), and 18 (General).
-If any provision of this Agreement is held to be invalid or unenforceable, such provision shall be struck and the remaining provisions shall be enforced.
+Except as set forth in Section 15 (Agreement to Arbitrate), if any provision of this Agreement is held to be invalid or unenforceable, such provision shall be struck and the remaining provisions shall be enforced.

 18.3 Intellectual Property.
 “Settle”, and all logos related to Settle, are either trademarks or registered trademarks of Settle or its licensors.
 You may not copy, imitate or use them without Settle’s prior written consent.
 In addition, all page headers, custom graphics, button icons, and scripts are service marks, trademarks, and/or trade dress of Settle.
 You may not copy, imitate, or use them without our prior written consent.
 All right, title and interest in and to the Settle website, any content thereon, the Service, the technology related to the Service, and any and all technology and any content created or derived from any of the foregoing, is the exclusive property of Settle and its licensors.